 A reverse mortgage is a great way for cash-strapped retirees to earn a monthly income from their home without giving it on rent.
 Borrowers of this loan can avoid monthly mortgage payments by just maintaining the property and paying off taxes on time.
 Some of the significant advantages of acquiring a home loan include:

 A borrower with an existing home loan facility can refinance it into a reverse mortgage as well.
-By refinancing their current facility in to reverse mortgage, borrowers can convert their debt into equity.
+By refinancing their current facility into reverse mortgages, borrowers can convert their debt into equity.

 The borrower should show proof that they can pay for property taxes, home maintenance, property insurance, and for the homeowners association.